 But that's what I've been doing since last Saturday evening, when I first learned of President Trump’s executive order to halt travel to America from 7 (out of 40+) Muslim-majority countries - aka "Muslim ban" - aka "ISIS ban" - aka "It's not a ban, it's a suspension of Visas for those who are from 7 Muslim-majority countries due to those nations’ ties with ISIS."

 Look.
 I don't really know what to call it.
 I tried to make sense of it on Facebook, but that only led to arguments, and then I realized I didn’t have all of the facts.
-And then God told me to sit this one out and only speak on what I know.
+And then the Holy Spirit convicted me to sit this one out and only speak on what I know.

 But it hasn't stopped the Internet from boldly calling things the way they see it - whether true or false - whether fact or an "alternative fact."